100 Character Development Questions That Aren’t About Eye Color

 As a writer I know that no amount of crazy twists and turns will make my readers care what happens to a protagonist who reads like a talking stack of character traits.
 I also know that compelling characters make decisions.
 Loads of them.
 Hard decisions that result in bigger problems and an engaging plot.

-This is what I love about good character development questions.
+This is what I love about good character questionnaires (especially when the questions get weird).
 They help us drill down to what actually motivates our characters.
 Character interviews reveal secrets and feelings and old memories that spark fear and longing and questionable decisions.

 Character development questions point us to the cross-section of character and plot, and that's where the good stuff is.

-So open your Dabble Character Notes and get crackin’.
+So open your Dabble app and get crackin'.